Last Updated on

 Can you get information from the listing agent about other offers?

-If you are dealing with highest and best, you most likely have a real estate agent, and the seller has their own listing agent.
+If you are dealing with multiple offers, you most likely have a real estate agent, and the seller has their own listing agent.
 You can’t exactly talk directly to the listing agent, but you need your agent to get as much information as possible.
 Here are some great questions to ask:

 1. How many offers are there?